Menu

 dead time

-Dead time (time when workers are unable to work due to bad weather, etc.)
+Dead time (when workers are unable to work due to bad weather, etc.)

 deadweight scale

-Loading weight scale diagram (a chart showing the relationship between stuttering, self-load, loading, etc., which can be loaded according to the condition of the ship)
+Loading weight scale chart (a chart showing the relationship between stuttering, self-weight, cargo weight, etc., which can be loaded according to the condition of the ship.)

 deck